GrozGit/PSCalculatorRepo/README.md

 Pasted in request sample from SOAPUI to add two numbers.
 Added mime type of request/response and 'mediate' as Soap Action.
 At first got back a 202 but no response body.
 Took me a while to realise that the namespace I was using for xmlns:soapenv: of  "http://schemas.xmlsoap.org/soap/envelope/" from my SOAPUI version was SOAP1.1 and that WS02 expected a SOAP1.2 compliant header of "http://www.w3.org/2003/05/soap-envelope".
 This was not at all obvious. (see APIConsole.PNG)

+Created some soapui mocks on the original soap Caculator service and tested the mocked responses against the proxy service requests.